-Isa and Colin's big day was as much as a Norwegian wedding as a Scottish wedding.
+Isa and Colin's Edinburgh Botanic Gardens wedding was as much a Norwegian wedding as a Scottish wedding.
 Norwegian traditions from Isa's side influenced the Botanic Garden wedding and appeared in the details from the bridal dress to the venue decorations.
-The whole wedding was kept natural and close to nature, the way Isa and Colin likes it.
+The whole wedding was kept natural and close to nature, the way Isa and Colin like it.
 They didn't want something spectacular, they wanted to commit to each other and spend this memorable day with loved ones around.

 The Caledonian Hall as one of the Royal Botanic Garden wedding venues works perfectly for those who like nearness to nature.
-It is surrounded by the beautiful Rock Garden and the Woodland Area.
-The hall was prepared by family members and friends, who put lots of love into it the decoration by using handmade and all natural materials.
+Weather you have a dedicated wedding planner or you organise the wedding yourself like Isa and Colin, the Botanic Gardens offer the ideal backdrop for your wedding photos.
+The hall was prepared by family members and wedding guests, who put lots of love into it the decoration by using handmade and all-natural materials.

-Lots of fresh, colourful flowers, photos in wooden frames, linen bands with Norwegian patterns on glasses, little Norwegian flags, wild flower seeds wrapped in linen sachets as gifts to the guests to take away and sow it in their garden to remember the day.
+Lots of fresh, colourful flowers, photos in wooden frames, linen bands with Norwegian patterns on glasses, little Norwegian flags, wildflower seeds wrapped in linen sachets as gifts to the guests to take away and sow in their garden to remember the day.

-Only a Botanic Garden wedding can exhibit a wedding venue with a room which floors soft carpet made of of bark pieces, it's pillars are giant redwood trees, it's walls are rhododendron bushes and it's windows the open sky itself.
-The humanist ceremony was informal and joyful, after which the wedding party walked to The Caledonian Hall for the reception drinks.
-On the tables, amongst flowers and strawberries in clip on jars, there was a mini bottle of Linie Aquavit for each guests.
+Only a Botanic Garden wedding can exhibit a wedding venue with a room which floors soft carpet made of bark pieces, its pillars are giant redwood trees, its walls are rhododendron bushes and its windows the open sky itself.
+The humanist ceremony at the John Muir Grove was informal and joyful, after which the wedding party walked to The Caledonian Hall for the reception drinks.
+On the tables, amongst flowers and strawberries in clip-on jars, there was a mini bottle of Linie Aquavit for each guest.
 Aquavit is a traditional Scandinavian flavoured spirit.
 It is very strong, I can testify.